Paul Kane: Early life and formative years

 Kane was born in Mallow, County Cork in Ireland, the fifth child of the eight children of Michael Kane and Frances Loach.
 His father, a soldier from Preston, Lancashire, England, served in the Royal Horse Artillery until his discharge in 1801.
 The family then settled in Ireland.
-Sometime between 1819 and 1822, when Kane was around ten, they immigrated to Upper Canada and settled in York (now Toronto).
+Sometime between 1819 and 1822, when Kane was around ten, they emigrated to Upper Canada and settled in York (now Toronto).
 There, Kane's father operated a shop as a spirits and wine merchant.

 Not much is known about Kane's youth in York, which at that time was a small settlement of a few thousand people.
 He went to school at Upper Canada College, and then received some training in painting by an art teacher named Thomas Drury at the Upper Canada College around 1830.
 In July 1834, he displayed some of his paintings in the first (and only) exhibition of The Society of Artists and Amateurs in Toronto, gaining a favourable review by a local newspaper, The Patriot.

 Kane began a career as a sign and furniture painter at York until he moved to Cobourg, Ontario, in 1834.
 He may have taken up a job in the furniture factory of Freeman Schermerhorn Clench, the father of Harriet Clench who Kane married in 1853.
 While in Cobourg, Kane painted several portraits of the local personalities, including the sheriff and his employer's wife.
 In 1836 Kane moved to Detroit, Michigan, where the American artist James Bowman was living.
 The two had met earlier at York.
 Bowman had persuaded Kane that studying art in Europe was a necessity for an aspiring painter, and they had planned to travel to Europe together, along with Samuel Bell Waugh.
 But Kane had to postpone the trip, as he was short of money to pay for the passage to Europe and Bowman had married shortly before and was not inclined to leave his family.
 For the next five years, Kane toured the American Midwest, working as an itinerant portrait painter, travelling to New Orleans.